Jeremy Black (Assyriologist)

-Jeremy Allen Black (1 September 1951 – Oxford 28 April 2004) was a British Assyriologist and Sumerologist, founder of the online Electronic Text Corpus of Sumerian Literature.
+Jeremy Allen Black (1 September 1951 – 28 April 2004) was a British assyriologist and sumerologist, founder of the online Electronic Text Corpus of Sumerian Literature.

+Early life

 Black was born in Isleworth, Middlesex, England, and was brought up in Buckinghamshire, England.
-He was the only son of tea-taster Dudley A. Black and his wife Joan M. née Denton (1913-1957).
-At age two, he was isolated for a whole year in hospital with polio, then, at age five, he suffered the death of his mother.
+He was the only son of tea-taster Dudley A. Black and his wife Joan M. née Denton (1913–1957).
+At age two, he was isolated for a year in hospital with polio, then, at age five, his mother died.

+Education

 After his attendance at Slough Grammar School for Boys, in 1969 Black went to Worcester College, Oxford, as Exhibitioner in Classics.
 At Oxford, he became interested in the ancient languages and cultures of Mesopotamia, and, after qualifying, changed his studies to Sumerian and Akkadian under Professor Oliver Gurney.
-His (still unpublished) BA dissertation was entitled "A History of Nippur, from the Earliest Times to the End of the Kassite Period”: this work was utilised in the very beginning of S.W.
+His (still unpublished) BA dissertation was entitled "A History of Nippur, from the Earliest Times to the End of the Kassite Period": this work was utilised in the very beginning of S.W.
 Cole's book Nippur in Late Assyrian Times, ca. 745-612 B.C., 1996, where it is described as the "only systematic treatment of Nippur's early history".
 In 1975 Black attained his BPhil in Cuneiform Studies.

 For postgraduate studies, partly supervised by Edmond Sollberger of the British Museum, and with the continuing guidance of Gurney at Oxford, Black wrote his DPhil dissertation on "Ancient Babylonian Grammatical Theory", submitted in 1980 and later published under the title Sumerian Grammar in Babylonian Theory, Rome 1984, 2nd edition 1991.
 A.R.
 George has described it as "the only book-length examination of the linguistic thinking that underpinned the Babylonians' understanding of Sumerian".

 While completing his DPhil dissertation, Black took a position with St Catherine's Foundation, Cumberland Lodge in Windsor Great Park.
 In 1981, however, he was enabled to return full-time to the field of Assyriology by his appointment to a Research Associate post at the Oriental Institute of the University of Chicago to work on the Chicago Assyrian Dictionary Project (see acknowledgement of his contribution on the title pages of volumes 17/Š [1989–1992] and 14/R [1999]).